rkuma183/wilsonmar.github.io/_posts/2016-04-26-user-stories-for-devops.md

 ## Financial sponsor stories

-* As a Sponsor, I want to know the scope of various <strong>risks</strong> that exist (such as availability, latency, capacity, testability, etc.) so I can manage investor expectations and allocate adequate reserves.
+* As a Sponsor,
+   I know the scope of various <strong>risks</strong> that exist (such as availability, latency, capacity, testability, etc.) so I can manage investor expectations and allocate adequate reserves.

-* As a Sponsor, I want to know the extent risks have been mitigated.
+* As a Sponsor,
+   I know the extent risks have been mitigated.

-* As a Sponsor, I want to know payback from the expense incurred vs. resulting risk reduction so I can prove we are increasing investor value.
+* As a Sponsor,
+   I know the payback period
+   from expense incurred vs. resulting risk reduction so I can prove we are increasing investor value.